juxhouse/bela-resources/updaters/Java-Gradle.md

 ## Requirement

 This playbook is for Gradle projects.
-If you are using Maven or some other build tool (SBT, Bazel, Buildr) go [here](/updaters/Java.md).
+If you are using Maven go [here](/updaters/Java.md).
+If you are using some other build tool (SBT, Bazel, Buildr, etc) go [here](/updaters/Java-Other.md).

 ## 1. Generate Classpath